 Kazbegi to Tbilisi travel time

-It takes between 3 and 4 hours to travel from Kazbegi to Tbilisi by road depending on traffic, weather conditions, and the type of vehicle you take.
-Generally speaking, the journey down the mountain is a little faster than the trip up.
+It can take anywhere from 2-3 hours to travel from Kazbegi to Tbilisi by road depending on traffic and weather conditions.
+It always takes a little longer in winter.
+The journey down the mountain is faster than the trip up.

-The fastest way to get back to Tbilisi from Kazbegi is by private vehicle (hire car or shared taxi), taking as little as 3-3.25 hours.
-Travelling by marshrutka bus, it takes a minimum of 3.5 hours to get back to Tbilisi.
+The fastest way to get back to Tbilisi from Kazbegi is by private vehicle (hire car or shared taxi).
+Travelling by marshrutka bus, it takes 2.5-3 hours on average to get down to Tbilisi.

 How to travel from Kazbegi to Tbilisi: Transport overview